THE BETTER MY SELF-ESTEEM

 EXP:

-• be of service to family & community • encourage others in hard times • don’t mock authorities • point out the good in others
+⢠be of service to family & community ⢠encourage others in hard times ⢠donât mock authorities ⢠point out the good in others

-💚 SERVICE (giving what we receive)
+đ SERVICE (massing on what we receive)

 Giving up some personal rights & expectations – temporarily or for the long term – from a desire to serve.
-Not just providing goods & services as payment, or performing ones duties.
+Not just providing goods & services as payment, or performing one’s duties.

-It’s also helping others to get what they want – actions that don’t involve a return, compensation, or consideration.
-Unsolicited help or benefit to someone in need, or doing give a leg upsomeone a favor.
+It’s also helping others to get what they want – actions that donât involve a return, compensation, or consideration to oneself.
+Unsolicited help or benefit to someone in need, or doing someone a favor.
 Also, active devotion to God, through good works & prayer.

 EXP:

-• be humble, but not humiliated! • be slow to react • be willing to go last, sometimes • don’t be boastful • don’t grumble or complain • honor ones country • look for ways to help others without being asked
+⢠be humble, but not humiliated! ⢠be slow to react ⢠be willing to go last, sometimes â˘Â don’t be boastful ⢠don’t grumble or complain ⢠ honor one’s country ⢠look for ways to help others without being asked

-💚 TOLERANCE (towards self & others)
+đ TOLERANCE (towards self & others)

-Accept ourselves & others just as we /they are, rather than how we’d like ourself /them to be.
-Appreciate diversity – a willingness to recognize & respect the beliefs or practices of others.
-Allow others the right to their own opinions & peculiarities, & to be happy in their own way.
+Accept ourself & others just as we /they are, rather than how weâd like ourself /them to be.
+Appreciate diversity – willing to recognize & respect the beliefs or practices of others.
+Allow others the right to their own opinions & peculiarities, & to be happy in their own way – if it doesn’t hurt others.

-Realize that everyone is at a different stage of their character development, & accept that others express their unique character qualities in varying degrees of maturity.
+Realize that everyone is at a different stage of their character development, & accept that they express their unique character qualities in varying degrees of maturity.
 Overlook minor irritants in others.
-Ask images-6ourselves “How important is it?”
+When annoyed, ask ourself âHow important is it?â

 EXP:

-• accept the parts of ourself & other people that are UNchangeable • don’t confuse what’s popular with what’s right • expect the same of ourself as we expect of others • listen carefully, with open mind, before forming an opinion • look for ways to help others grow & mature.
+⢠accept the parts of ourself & other people that are UNchangeable ⢠donât confuse whatâs popular with whatâs right â˘Â expect the same of ourself as we expect of others or vice-versa ⢠listen carefully with an open mind, before forming an opinion ⢠look for ways to help others to grow & mature.

-NEXT: Principles of C. #1
+NEXT: Principles of C. Outline